bookingactivities/booking-activities/readme.txt

 * Breaking change - Drop backward compatibility and support with Booking Activities < 1.5 (shortcodes and WC integration)
 * Breaking change - Drop backward compatibility and support with WooCommerce < 3.0
 * Feature - Add an option to make the calendar start on the first displayed event, and end on the last one (in Calendar fields settings)
+* Feature - iCal - Export / Sync bookings (just like CSV export)
+* Feature - iCal - Customize the events title and description with event data
+* Feature - iCal - Display the booking list in the events description
-* Tweak - Allow to change the bookings page calendar settings per user
+* Feature - Allow to change the calendar settings in the backend Bookings page (saved per user)
-* Tweak - The bookings list on the bookings page is now AJAXified (per user option)
+* Tweak - The backend booking list is now AJAXified (optional, saved per user)
-* Tweak - Exported bookings columns are now saved per user
+* Tweak - Bookings export settings are now saved per user
+* Tweak - Add an export option to choose between raw or formatted data (in bookings export settings)
+* Tweak - Make the array export format more user-friendly (line breaks + indents instead of brackets)
-* Tweak - Add an option to allow to display columns with private data in frontend booking list
+* Tweak - Add an option to allow to display columns with private data in frontend booking lists (in general settings)
 * Fix - Redirect URL when booking on event click didn't work
 * Fix - Add compulsory hidden quantity field when booking on event click
 * Fix - All grouped bookings were displayed in each rows of the frontend booking list when group_by = none